-DIY Eurorack: Voltage-Controlled Oscilator
+DIY Eurorack: Low Frequency Oscilator

 The next stop of my DIY Eurorack journey was a VCO.
 A VCO isn’t required for a modular setup (in fact, nothing is required, that’s kinda the whole point), bu...